‘RHOM’ Joanna Krupa Admits She Was ‘Blindsided’ By Romain Zago Divorce

 Joanna Krupa and Romain Zago tied the knot in June 2013 as they filmed the third and final season of The Real Housewives of Miami.
 As fans may recall, the wedding was featured on the final episode of the Miami-based installment of the Real Housewives franchise.

 As for what led to the split, Joanna Krupa revealed that her now-estranged husband was hoping for a family while she chose to prioritize her career.
-As the former reality star explained, she and Zago ultimately realized they were both unhappy with the direction their marriage had taken and she felt that while Zago was a great friend and business partner, he was not her lover.
+As the former reality star explained, she and Zago ultimately realized they were both unhappy with the direction their marriage had taken, and she felt that while Zago was a great friend and business partner, he was not her lover.

 Months after calling it quits, Joanna Krupa continues to mend her broken heart and is finally ready to reclaim her happiness.
 Although Krupa certainly struggles at times with her split from Zago, she now realizes that life is short and doesn’t want to dwell on the negative parts of her life when there are so many positive things happening with her friends, family, and career.